It would be tempting, and not entirely wrong, to think of Boost Mobile as the Mini-Me to its parent company, Sprint.

 Boost used to reward subscribers for on-time payments by letting them build up the size of their monthly data allotment.
 But the newfound popularity of unlimited plans prompted Boost to scrap that program.
 Instead, the carrier offers two plans: one with 3GB of LTE data for $35 a month and an unlimited data plan for $50.
 (That 3GB plan is a step up from Boost's old 2GB option.)
 Boost no longer offers discounts for autopay enrollment, but it now includes taxes and fees in its monthly rates, just as MetroPCS and Cricket do.

 The $50 unlimited plan is not as limitless as it seems, though.
 Boost restricts your video streaming to 480p resolution; in addition, you'll be able to stream music only at 500 Kbps and games at just 2 Mbps.
 MetroPCS' $50 unlimited plan has the same restriction on video (though not on music and games).
 Like MetroPCS, Boost now has a $60 a month unlimited plan that lets you stream HD video.
 Boost's Unlimited Plus offering doubles the amount of hotspot data you get to 20GB, though.
-Boost's website suggests this is a limited time promotion.
+Boost's website bills this as a limited time promotion that's now set to expire July 16.

 When calling Boost for tech support, be prepared for a lot of automated menus.